AndresLie/RaspiForecastBot/Readme.md

 ```
   git clone https://github.com/AndresLie/RaspiForecastBot.git
 ```
+2. Install all the dependencies on requirements.txt
+3. For the efficient net fot Hotword detector kindly check the [EfficientWord-Net](https://github.com/Ant-Brain/EfficientWord-Net/tree/main) documentation

 ## In Raspberry Pi
 1. Move the server file to your Raspberry Pi and move in to the server directory
    ```